HassenPy/udacity-fsnd-project-2/README.md

           */
           SELECT count(path) AS errors_total, CAST(time AS DATE) as error_date
           FROM log
-          GROUP BY error_date, status
+          WHERE status = '404 NOT FOUND'
-          HAVING status = '404 NOT FOUND'
+          GROUP BY error_date
         ) errors

     WHERE (visits.visit_date = errors.error_date)